GeekAlexis/FastMOT/README.md

   $ scripts/install_jetson.sh
   ```
 ### Install for Ubuntu 18.04
-Make sure to have CUDA, TensorRT, and its Python API installed.
+Make sure to have CUDA, cuDNN, TensorRT (Python API too) installed.
 You can optionally use my script to install from scratch
   ```
   $ scripts/install_tensorrt.sh
   ```
 Build OpenCV from source with GStreamer.
-Modify `ARCH_BIN=7.5` to match your GPU compute capability.
+Modify `ARCH_BIN=7.5` to match your [GPU compute capability](https://developer.nvidia.com/cuda-gpus#compute).
 Then install Python dependencies

   ```
   $ scripts/install_opencv.sh